Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As you gear up to start studying for the LSAT, the hardest decision is often which prep course to go with to guide your studies.
 For many students, this comes down to a choice between Blueprint and 7Sage, two top-rated LSAT courses.
 And it’s not an easy decision by any means.
 In this detailed, side-by-side comparison, we take a close look at how these two courses differ, our thoughts on their features, and ultimately, which one is better.

 To give you the most helpful analysis of these two LSAT prep courses, we think it is best to see a head-to-head evaluation of the key features of each course.
-Here is our breakdown of how they stack up in each category.
+Here is our breakdown of the areas/categories where each company wins, first starting with Blueprint.

 Quality of Curriculum & Coursework